GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 Note: The 3D volumes in above three .nii(.gz) files need to be in the same dimension and resolution.\
 --*If the EPI0.nii was scanned immediately after EPI_reverse0.nii, then the 1st volume of EPI0.nii can be extracted as EPI_forward0.nii.
 E.g.,*

 	fslroi EPI0 EPI_forward0 0 1
 --*Similarly, one can extract the last volume of EPI0.nii as EPI_forward0.nii if EPI0.nii was scanned immediately before.*

+The user can also process the data without the topup distortion correction, especially when the user did not record the reverse scan (EPI_reverse0.nii(.gz)).
+In such case, only the 4-dim EPI0.nii(.gz) file is required.

-This is an EPI template registration pipeline, so the T2 scan of each brain is not required.
-Two datasamples, one for rat whole brain (./data_rat1/) and one for mouse whole brain (./data_mouse1/), are provided.
+This is an EPI template registration pipeline, so the anatomical scan of each brain (usually the T2 scan due to the smaller brain size of rodents (Xu et al., 2022)) is not required.
+Two data samples, one for rat whole brain (./data_rat1/) and one for mouse whole brain (./data_mouse1/), are provided.

+Notably, there is a clear brain size difference across human, rat and mouse.
+Ratiometrically, an isotropic voxel size of 1 mm in is comparable to an isotropic voxel size of 114 um in the rat brain or an isotropic voxel size of 70 um in the mouse brain (Xu et al., 2022).
+Standard preprocessing software packages including FSL5.0 (Jenkinson et al., 2012) and AFNI (Cox, 1996; Cox & Hyde, 1997) employed in this pipeline, are designed for human dataset.
+To make them applicable on the rodent dataset, the raw scanning data needs to be converted from bruker to nifti format by Bruker2nifti, using the 10x voxel-size increment.

 <a name="section-3"></a>
 ## 3. Library Files